taminomara/psql-hooks/Detailed.md

 Typically, this is done after inserting the primary catalog records and associated dependencies.

-`OAT_DROP`: hook is invoked just before deletion of objects; typically deleteOneObject().
-Its arguments are packed within ObjectAccessDrop.
+`OAT_DROP`: hook is invoked just before deletion of objects.

 `OAT_POST_ALTER`: hook is invoked just after the object is altered, but before the command counter is incremented.
 An extension using the